danex11/MinimalBannerEx/README.md

 # MinimalBannerEx

 This is a minimal functional android application configured to display Admob Banner advertising.
-Basicliy a template to build up on.
+Basically a template to build up on.